Jesús González Ortega: Military career

-French intervention to Mexico
+French intervention in Mexico

 When the French army invaded Mexico, the Eastern Army was in charge of General Ignacio Zaragoza, who defended the city of Puebla on May 5, 1862, González Ortega arrived in the city a day later.
-On the death of General Zaragoza, Jesús González Ortega was appointed by President Benito Juarez chief of the Eastern Army and laid siege to the remnants of the recently defeated French army at Orizaba.
+On the death of General Zaragoza, Jesús González Ortega was appointed by President Benito Juárez chief of the Eastern Army and laid siege to the remnants of the recently defeated French army at Orizaba.
 However, at the Battle of Cerro del Borrego, his army was routed and forced to retreat.
-He was instructed to defend the city of Puebla from the French army, now commanded by General Élie-Frédéric Forey again.
+He was instructed to defend the city of Puebla from the French army, now commanded by General Élie Frédéric Forey again.
 On March 16, 1863, the French expeditionary army besieged the city, took place a battle that also generated heavy losses for both sides, the battle lasted two months, was on May 16 of that year when the Mexican army had no weapons or ammunition and their strength was sharply reduced by the harsh battle, General Ortega ordered his army to surrender and later disperse giving up the capital in the process.

-In 1864, while the war was ongoing, Ortega put forth a claim to the presidency, arguing that since Juarez' term expired, and no election could be held at the moment to replace him, the presidency, according to the constitution, must pass to Ortega who was president of the Supreme Court.
+In 1864, while the war was ongoing, Ortega put forth a claim to the presidency, arguing that since Juárez' term expired, and no election could be held at the moment to replace him, the presidency, according to the constitution, must pass to Ortega who was president of the Supreme Court.
 It was pointed out to him, that the constitutional clause did not come into effect until the following year upon which Ortega left Mexico for the United States.
-The claim was once again brought up when Juarez' term did expire in 1865, but as González Ortega had not been in the country for a long time, his claim was declared forfeited.
+The claim was once again brought up when Juárez' term did expire in 1865, but as González Ortega had not been in the country for a long time, his claim was declared forfeited.
 González Ortega defended himself, and published an official letter from December 1864 in which he had been given permission to leave his post indefinitely, as long as he continued to help the war effort.
-He claimed that he had, and that the government of Juarez had ignored his letter asking for permission to recruit volunteers, and that he was currently entangled in a lawsuit in the United States.
+He claimed that he had, and that the government of Juárez had ignored his letter asking for permission to recruit volunteers, and that he was currently entangled in a lawsuit in the United States.
 He also argued that there had been a previous conspiracy to discredit his military prestige, by having placed him in critical positions without sufficient forces.
-In the dispute, for practical reasons, most liberals supported Juarez, though González Ortega's candidacy gained support from General José María Patoni and Guillermo Prieto.
+In the dispute, for practical reasons, most liberals supported Juárez, though González Ortega's candidacy gained support from General José María Patoni and Guillermo Prieto.
 As the Second Mexican Empire collapsed in 1866, the departing French urged Maximilian to abdicate, and considered forming a new republican government, friendly to France and led by González Ortega.
-The United States however preferred to continue recognizing Juarez as more agreeable to American influence.
+The United States however preferred to continue recognizing Juárez as more agreeable to American influence.
 In November, González Ortega was arrested by American authorities in Texas, as an opponent to the recognized government of Mexico.